darrylanderson/dotfiles/README.md

 ## My terminal toolchain

 For my shell, I use bash.
 [Bash-it](https://github.com/Bash-it/bash-it) adds a bunch of useful aliases, autocompletion, and other scripts, and [Pureline](https://github.com/chris-marsh/pureline) provides a nice clean informational prompt.
+[Fasd](https://github.com/clvv/fasd) helps with quick access to recently used files and directories.

 For a tiling terminal I use [Tilix](https://gnunn1.github.io/tilix-web/).

 For terminal multiplexing I use [tmux](https://github.com/tmux/tmux/wiki).
 Why not use tmux instead of Tilix for all tiling?
 Mainly because of the scrollback buffer.
 Pressing "ctrl-b [" to start scrolling still isn't part of my muscle memory like shift-pgup.
 But resumable sessions (especially with ssh) are a must-have, so tmux still has a place here.

 And for file management, [Midnight Commander](https://midnight-commander.org/).
 After all these years, orthodox file managers are still the most efficient way I've found to manage files.

 All colors are based off of the JetBrains Darcula color palette.